THE LETTING GO is a participatory art practice, which uses bloodline tattooing as part of a holistic, ritualised experience.

 - owning, honouring and accepting.

-The Letting Go takes its inspiration from the traditions of ritual tattooing (Sak Yant etc.), Buddhism (impermanence, stream of consciousness and mindfulness), psychoanalytic theories (Anzieu) and artistic-healing practices (Abramovic, Jodorowsky, Beuys).
+THE LETTING GO takes its inspiration from the traditions of ritual tattooing (Sak Yant etc.), Buddhism (impermanence, stream of consciousness and mindfulness), psychoanalytic theories (Anzieu) and artistic-healing practices (Abramovic, Jodorowsky, Beuys).

 Although Stellmach’s therapy background [BSc(OT)] and former employment in pain and stress management is undeniable; these sessions are not ersatz counselling or therapy.

-Aare unwage victorious particpant during The Letting Go, Museum für Kunst & Gewerbe Hamburg, 2015 © Studio Stellmach
+A victorious particpant during The Letting Go, Museum für Kunst & Gewerbe Hamburg, 2015 © Studio Stellmach

 TESTIMONIALS